Welcome to

 Laboratory Ljubljana

-We are based at the Faculty of Chemistry and Chemical Technology and consists of a diverse group of researchers addressing interdisciplinary heritage science research questions.
+We are based at the Faculty of Chemistry and Chemical Technology of the University of Ljubjana and are a diverse group of researchers addressing interdisciplinary heritage science research questions.
 These often require cutting edge scientific skills and facilities, but also a highly collaborative approach to research.
 To read more about what shapes our research philosophy, consider this editorial by the Lab Lead, professor Matija Strlič.

 Featured news